 5. Purdue University

 Purdue University offers a BS in Integrated Business and Management that offers specialty coursework in supply chain operations, financial engineering, and data analytics.
 Purdue University’s affordable engineering management program requires degree candidates to complete 120 baccalaureate semester credits.
-Courses cover a wide variety of business, economics, and engineering topics through the interdisciplinary study.
+Courses cover a wide variety of business, economics, and engineering topics through interdisciplinary study.
 Examples include data mining, computations for engineering systems, engineering economics, and thermodynamics, to name a few.

 Purdue University (Purdue) was established under the Morrill Land Grant Act in the late 1860s.
 In addition, Purdue is a space and sea-grant institution of higher education with a student enrollment the nears 46,000 undergraduate and graduate students vying for academic and diploma programs from Purdue University’s ten colleges/schools.